On Projections in the Noncommutative 2-Torus Algebra

-In the previous section we have presented many projections, which are true generalisations of the Power-Rieffel projection.
-Some represented the same $K_0(\A_{\th})$ class, but had different orders.
-The others conversely - had the same order, but different traces.
+We have presented many projections, which generalise the standard Powers--Rief\/fel projection.
+Some represented the same $K_0(\A_{\theta})$ class, but had dif\/ferent orders.
+The others, conversely, had the same order, but dif\/ferent traces.
 A natural question one can ask is what are the relations between the presented projections?
-The answer is provided by Theorem 8.13 in \cite{Rieffel3}.
-It tells that if two projections in $\NCA$ represent the same $K_0(\NCA)$ class (hence have the same trace), then not only they are unitarily equivalent in $M_{\infty}(\A_{\th})$, but they are actually in the same path component of the set of projections in $\NCA$ itself.
-This means that there exists a homotopy of projections in $\NCA$ for any two of projections in $\NCA$ which have the same trace.
-For instance, if one takes $d_{k}(t,x) := t d_{k}(x) + (1~-~t)$ instead of $d_k(x)$ with $d_k(\delta_k)~=~d_k(\delta_k~+~\eps_k)~=~1$ in the projections constructed at the end of preceding section, then one would obtain a projection for all $t \in [0,1]$.
+The answer is provided by Theorem~8.13 in~\cite{Rieffel3}.
+It states that if two projections in $\NCA$ represent the same $K_0(\NCA)$ class (hence have the same trace), then, not only they are unitarily equivalent in $M_{\infty}(\A_{\theta})$, but they are actually in the same path component of the set of projections in $\NCA$ itself.
+This means that there exists a~homotopy of projections in $\NCA$ for any two projections which have the same trace.
+Indeed, if, for instance, one takes $d_{k}(t,x):= t d_{k}(x) + (1-t)$ instead of $d_k(x)$ with $d_k(\delta_k)=d_k(\delta_k+\varepsilon_k)=1$ for the ``bump function'' used in the proof of Theorem~\ref{lm2}, then one would obtain a~projection for all $t \in [0,1]$.

-In consequence, from the topological point of view it is sufficient to consider Power-Rieffel type projection, since they are the generators of the $K_0(\NCA)$ group.
-On the other hand, the richness of the projection structure may show up in applications, at the level of model building, where the exact formulas for projections are needed \cite{NFT, Gabor}.
-Let us also mention, that we were able to derive the new projections in $\NCA$ by purely analytic methods without using a concrete realisation (as in \cite{Gabor} or \cite{Rieffel3}) nor referring to the theory of special functions (as in \cite{Boca}).
+In consequence, from the topological point of view it is suf\/f\/icient to consider Powers--Rief\/fel type projections, since they are the generators of the $K_0(\NCA)$ group.
+On the other hand, the richness of the structure of projections may show up in applications.
+In the proof of the Theorem~\ref{lm1} it has already been mentioned that the procedure of ``gluing'' the Powers--Rief\/fel type projections is in fact equivalent to taking sums of mutually orthogonal projections.
+However, the ``cutting out'' described subsequently does not admit an interpretation in terms of subtracting the projections.
+Indeed, it is straightforward to see that if one expresses a~projection $p$ of order~$M$ and trace $(M-k)\theta$ as $p=q-r$, where~$q$ is a~Powers--Rief\/fel type projection of order~$M$, then $r$ would not be a~projection.
+This shows that the newly found projections are not just linear combinations of the~$K_0$ generators.

+The method adopted in this paper clearly does not pretend to cover every possible projection in~$\NCA$.
+For a~most general projection in~$\NCA$ one would need to allow the order~$M$ of a~projection go to inf\/inity.
+This would imply the need of working directly with the elements of the form~\eqref{a} and would require completely dif\/ferent methods (see~\cite{Boca} for an example).